California agricultural strikes of 1933: End of the cotton strikes

 The cotton strikes came to a halt at the end of October.
-The killings at Pixley and Arvin led to public condemnation of the growers' actions, and California Highway Patrol flooded the area to restore order.
+The killings at Pixley and Arvin led to public condemnation of the growers' actions, and the California Highway Patrol flooded the area to restore order.
 Federal and state strike mediators arrived to try to end the strikes, and federal welfare and public works officials arrived to see what they could do to end economic problems that might be causing the strikes.
 Angry workers wished to engage in armed reprisal against growers, but CAWIU leaders were able to prevent this.
 Public opinion supported the strikers so strongly now that California Governor James Rolph agreed to meet with union leaders to receive their demands.
 Although Rolph declined to send in more police or disarm growers, he did announce that the State Emergency Relief Administration would spend federal money to provide financial assistance to striking workers.

 George Creel, chair of the Regional Labor Board of the National Labor Board (a federal labor relations agency), began to aggressively intervene as a mediator in the strikes.
 Although Creel lacked any formal powers, his bravado and air of authority impressed both growers and union workers.
 He warned growers that the Roosevelt administration would suspend federal agricultural assistance to California if violence continued, and proposed a three-member fact-finding commission to settle the strike.
 The growers agreed.
 Because Creel had assured the growers that workers would return to work at the rate of 60 cents per hundred pounds while the commission did its work, both the federal government and state officials mounted a major "back to work" effort to end the strikes on October 14.
 The effort failed.
 When state officials conditioned the receipt of relief payments on a return to work, striking workers refused to accept them.
 The state unconditionally resumed payments on October 21.
 The commission held its hearings on October 19 and 20.
 Pushed by Creel, the commission announced on October 23 that growers should offer a rate of 75 cents per hundred.
 The growers accepted this solution on October 25.
 CAWIU asked for 80 cents per hundred and recognition of the union, but Creel said relief payments would be completely cut off if the workers did not agree to the commission's rate.
 Although workers were apparently overwhelmingly in favor of continuing the strikes, CAWIU leaders agreed to the commission's solution on October 26 and called an end to all cotton strikes then ongoing in California.